Lindisfarne Castle: History

 The castle is located in what was once the very volatile border area between England and Scotland; the area was also frequently attacked by Vikings.

 Lindisfarne Priory was finally abandoned for the last time for use as a priory ca. 1537 as part of the dissolution of the monasteries.
 After Henry VIII suppressed the priory, his troops used the remains as a naval store.
 In 1542 Henry VIII ordered Thomas Manners, 1st Earl of Rutland to fortify the site against possible Scottish invasion.
 By December 1547, Ralph Cleisbye, Captain of the fort, had guns that included a wheel-mounted demi-culverin, two brass sakers, a falcon, and another fixed demi-culverin.

 Taking advantage of the island's strategic location, in 1549, a small fort was built on a high rock known as Beblowe, the highest point of the island, approximately 1 kilometre east of the monastic buildings, and overlooking the harbour.
 Military engineer Sir Richard Lee saw only a decayed platform and turf rampart when he inspected the area in 1565.
-Elizabeth I then had work carried out on the fort, strengthening it and providing gun platforms for the new developments in artillery technology.
+In April 1569, Captain William Reed requested funds to complete the walls of the fort.
+Elizabeth I had work carried out on the fort, strengthening it and providing gun platforms for the new developments in artillery technology.
 These works in 1570 and 1571 cost £1191.
 During the construction work, the priory buildings were used as a source of building stone.

 When James I came to power in England, he combined the Scottish and English thrones, and the need for the castle declined.
 At this time the castle was still garrisoned from Berwick and protected the small Lindisfarne Harbour.